Coene says rate cuts and LTROs both options for ECB

 He also said parts of the new programme's design meant there were built-in limits to how much it could spend.

-Only bonds with three or fewer years until they mature will be bought under the plan, and Coene said that governments would not be able to manipulate their issuance to take advantage of the new scheme.
+Only bonds with three or fewer years until they mature will be bought under the plan, and Coene said there was a clause stipulating that it will not purchase anything issued after the start date of the programme.

-"We will only buy the debt with the remaining maturity of three years and part of the conditionality will be that the maturity structure of the debt may not change so that they (governments) cannot put all the new debt in the short end of the market," he said.
-"And after the three years this debt matures, maybe we will buy new debt but there is an implicit limit on the amount of bonds we will buy through that programme."
+It is a move which will prevent governments issuing hoards of short term bonds to take advantage of the ECB's buying scheme and, while in theory it could repeat the plan, it provided a clear limit to the amount of bonds it was expected to buy, Coene said.

 (Reporting by Marc Jones; Editing by Ron Askew and Roger Atwood)